Skip to main content

 If you work full time in the UK, you are entitled to at least 28 days paid annual leave, including the eight bank holidays.
 For parents of school-age children, however, that is often not enough to juggle childcare during the school holidays.

-Parents are often forced to choose between expensive childcare or relying on friends and family to look after their children while at work during the school holidays.
-Childminders can get ill, go on holiday or simply be unreliable, or it may be that funds can only stretch so far to cover childcare.
+Parents are often forced to choose between expensive childcare or relying on friends and family to look after their children while at work during school holidays.
+Childminders can get ill, go on holiday, or simply be unreliable, and funds may only stretch so far to cover childcare during the school holidays.
 So, what are the options?

 What the law says